How to Incorporate a Business

 Related: How To Form An LLC

-If you’re thinking of incorporating your business, first familiarize yourself with the two main types of corporations: S-corps and C-corps.
+If you’re considering incorporating your business, familiarize yourself with the two main types of corporations: S-corps and C-corps.

-The C-corp is the standard corporation while the S-corp is one that arranges a special tax status with the IRS.
+The C-corp is the standard corporation, while the S-corp arranges a special tax status with the IRS.

 In contrast, c-corps are not pass-through entities.
 This means that the companies are taxed at the corporate level.
-And, if there are dividends to be shared, at the individual level as well.
+And if there are dividends to be shared at the individual level, too.

-The requirements needed to register a business as an s-corp are stricter than for a c-corp.
-However, the biggest difference between these two is how they handle their taxes.
+The requirements to register a business as an S-corp are stricter than for a C-corp.
+However, the most significant difference is how they handle their taxes.

 How To Incorporating a Business -The Procedures

-Depending on where your company is located, there may be more requirements for incorporating your business.
-But the basic steps are:
+Depending on where your company is located, there may be more requirements on how to incorporate a business, but the following basic steps are:

 1. Know the Law

-But there are a few that have this prerequisite such as food service and child care services.
-Verifying that your enterprise is complying with the law is important to avoid encountering problems down the line.
+But a few have this prerequisite, such as food and childcare services.
+Verifying that your enterprise is complying with the law is essential to avoid encountering problems down the line.

 2. Pick a Business Name

 The next step entails choosing a unique name for your business.
-Remember you cannot share a name with another corporation, especially one that is in your state.
-Doing so would mislead customers, not to mention, lead to trademark infringement.
+Remember, you cannot share a name with another corporation, especially one in your state.
+Doing so would mislead customers, not to mention lead to trademark infringement.
 In the latter case, your business might get sued.

 Another point to consider when choosing a name is that you have to add a signifier at the end, that is, Co., Corp. or Inc.

 Liaise with the secretary of state office to check whether your chosen business name is available.
-In some states, business owners can complete certain forms to reserve their name for a period of 2 to 3 months.
+In some states, business owners can complete certain forms to reserve their name for 2 to 3 months.

 3. Designate your Registered Agent

 A registered agent refers to an individual or a business that a company nominates to officially accept the service of process (SOP) on its behalf.
-The nominated third-party is the one that receives correspondence from the Secretary of State and other official documents such as tax forms and notice of lawsuits.
+The nominated third party is the one that receives correspondence from the Secretary of State and other official documents such as tax forms and notices of lawsuits.

 If your business already has a lawyer, this could be the perfect individual for this role.
-Whoever you choose to be your registered agent, they have to be residing in the same state as your business.
+Whoever you choose to be your registered agent must reside in the same state as your business.